MicrosoftDocs/architecture-center/docs/guide/architecture-styles/big-compute.md

 ![](./images/big-compute-iaas.png)

 The head node provides management and job scheduling services to the cluster.
-For tightly coupled tasks, use an RDMA network which provides very high bandwidth, low latency communication between VMs.
-For more information see Deploy an HPC Pack 2016 cluster in Azure.
+For tightly coupled tasks, use an RDMA network that provides very high bandwidth, low latency communication between VMs.
+For more information see Deploy an HPC Pack 2016 cluster in Azure.<<RBC: Link?>>

 ### Burst an HPC cluster to Azure

 In this scenario, an organization is running HPC Pack on-premises, and uses Azure VMs for burst capacity.
 The cluster head node is on-premises.
-ExpressRoute or VPN Gateway connects the on-premises network to the Azure VNet.
+ExpressRoute or VPN Gateway connects the on-premises network to the Azure VNet. <<RBC: The image should probably say "on-premises" since that's how it's consistently referred to.

 ![](./images/big-compute-hybrid.png)